 Climate Change in the Great Lakes Region

-REU is funded by the National Science Foundation.
-REU students receive a stipend of $5,000, travel and research supplies allowance, and room and board expenses at UMBS.
+Compensation: REU students receive a stipend of $6,000, $600 for travel expenses, $500 for research supplies, and full room and board at UMBS.

-REU students must be of at least sophomore status by the fall term following their REU participation.
-Seniors with a graduation date before August are not eligible.
+Eligibility: Applicants should have at least sophomore status in fall term 2021.
+Seniors with a graduation date before August usually are not eligible.

 Participants also must be citizens or permanent residents of the United States.
 In keeping with the priorities of UMBS and NSF to diversify the academic workforce, students from underrepresented groups are encouraged to apply.

 Deadline: Review of applications will begin on February 15 and will continue until all slots are filled.